 Adjustment of Status

-When someone files the i485 application while they are in US, it is called adjusting the status from current status to Green card status.
+When someone files the i485 application while they are in the US, it is called AOD from current status to Green card status.

 In the context of H1B, ‘adjustment of status’ and ‘change of status’ mean the same thing and signifies that you are moving from some other visa type to H1B.